CREATED IN GOD’S IMAGE

 Third, human beings are marvelously complex machines.
 The individual human becomes an ethical person by means of two primary mechanisms: heredity and environmental influences.
 That is all there is.

 Fourth, we must conclude that when we die, we die and that is the end of us…

 Finally, free will as it is traditionally conceived … simply does not exist … There is no way that the evolutionary process as currently conceived can produce a being that is truly free to make choices.

 In short, there’s no God, no supreme standard of right and wrong, no rewards in heaven or punishments in hell, and no free will or personal choice whatsoever.
 Provide says calls these things “modern science,” but of course, they are not scientific findings at all; they are atheist doctrines.
 And the implications of these doctrines aren’t pretty.

 Is it wrong for a man to abandon his wife and children and sleep with many different women?
 Says who?
 The man isn’t making personal choices; that’s just the way he’s evolved.
-The more women he sleeps with, the more offspring he’s likely to have–and isn’t that what evolution is all about?

 Is it right to feed starving people, or give medical care to sick people, or help those with disabilities, or protect the rights of minorities?
 Says who?
 If you look out for yourself and your close relatives and let the weaklings become extinct, you’re following the flow of evolution.